SWC-OSG-Workshop/general/novice/DHTC/05-TroubleShooting.md

 ~~~

 The submitted job remains in the idle state.
 The job is failed to go through the queue.
 Now we check the
-output from *condor_q -better-analyze* that would give us additional detail.
+output from *condor_q -better-analyze* that will give us additional detail.

 ~~~
 $ condor_q -better-analyze JOB-ID -pool osg-flock.grid.iu.edu